What Happens If I Don't Pay Property Taxes in Oregon?

 Once the court issues a judgment of foreclosure, the redemption period (see below) begins.
 If you don't pay off the taxes, interest, fees, and penalties during the redemption period, the tax collector will deed your home to the county.
 (Or.
 Rev. Stat. § 312.200.)
 At this point, you lose all rights to the property, and the county may choose to sell it to a new owner.

-Before the tax foreclosure, the county in which your property is located must either send you notice by both regular and certified mail or personally serve you notice.
+Before the tax foreclosure, the county where your property is located must either send you notice by both regular and certified mail or personally serve you notice.
 (Or.
 Rev. Stat. § 312.040.)

 Also, if notice is sent by mail, the foreclosure will be published in a newspaper of general circulation in the county.
 (Or.
 Rev. Stat. § 312.040.)
 But it will probably be buried in the fine print—you're not likely to run across it.